vandres/craft-matrix-extended/README.md

 ./craft plugin/install matrix-extended
 ```

-## Disclaimer

-There is no active development on this plugin.
-I am having a roadmap with features I would love to use in my own projects.
-But there is, and will be, no timeline for completion.

 ## Roadmap

 - ~~duplicate entries~~ (done)
 - copy and paste an entry to another position in the same or another entry type (experimental, in progress)
-- copy and paste an entry to another section
+- copy and paste an entry to another section (experimental, in progress)
 - drag and drop between entry types

+## Next TODOs

+- check entry type restrictions when pasting
+    - frontend
+    - backend

 ## Support my work